m45t3r/snes9x4d/README.md

       faster.
 But it is also somewhat wrong, so it breaks colors in some games, like the menu in F-Zero and the intro in Street Fighter Alpha 2 (but not in-game).
-If your device is slow it is worth it, but if your device is fast enough to run games at full speed without it is better to disable it
+If your device is slow it is worth it, but if your device is fast enough to run games at full speed without it is better to disable it.
+It is also a menu option now, so the user can enable/disable it on-the-fly.
 - If your device is like Miyoo and doesn't have an standard Dingoo layout, you should define your own custom layout by creating a file `src/sdlmenu/<device>.h` and mapping the SDL buttons accordingly (see